OpenMined/syft.js/README.md

   NOTE: If you are running PyGrid with docker-compose, you'll need to [build docker images](https://github.com/OpenMined/PyGrid/#13---build-your-own-images-optional) from the latest `dev` branch.

 - Syft.js with MNIST demo.
-Check out the latest `master` branch of syft.js with MNIST demo app included:
+Check out the latest `dev` branch of syft.js with MNIST demo app included:
   ```bash
   cd ~/fl-demo
   git clone https://github.com/OpenMined/syft.js